fredantell/learning/README.md

 ###bootstrapWebsite

+This site is deployed at: http://shrouded-badlands-7922.herokuapp.com/

 This is an example site built alongside of a tutorial.
 The original author wrote everything in html and used php includes.
-It was a very well organized project, but the downside of the approach was that none of the markup was dynamic.
-That meant data was mixed in with HTML.
+It was a very well organized project, but the consequence of that approach was that none of the markup was dynamic.
+Data was mixed in with HTML.
 It also meant that if there was 10 objects that needed to be represented, then the snippet was copy pasted 10 times to do so.